rilldata/rill/docs/docs/tutorials/administration/user-management.md

 ---
 title: "User Management"
 description:  Let's get into further details of Rill Cloud
-sidebar_label: "User Management: Create User and Usergroup"
+sidebar_label: "Creating Users"
 sidebar_position: 12
 ---

 ## How to manage the users?

-Maintaining user access is a vital role for the administrator.
+Maintaining user access is a vital role for administrators.
 There are a few key concepts within Rill that should be read and understood before proceeding:

 - [Rill's Organization and Project Structure](https://docs.rilldata.com/manage/project-management)
 - [User Groups and Groups](https://docs.rilldata.com/manage/usergroup-management)
 - [Access Policies](https://docs.rilldata.com/manage/security)

-## Create User
+## Create a User

 ### Via UI
 Starting from 0.48, we are starting to roll out some UI features for user managment with more features coming soon.

-Please refer to the <a href='https://docs.rilldata.com/manage/user-management#via-the-ui' target = "blank">documentation how a user can request access to project, or how an admin can set project access. </a>
+Please refer to the <a href='https://docs.rilldata.com/manage/user-management#via-the-ui' target = "blank">documentation how a user can request access to project, or how an admin can invite a user to the project. </a>

+Soon, you will be able to manage the users via the UI.

 import ComingSoon from '@site/src/components/ComingSoon';